iesahin/xvc/book/src/how-to/create-a-data-pipeline.md

 Now, we'll create a subset of these files with `xvc file copy` comand.

 The data set contains 15 classes.
 It has 10 samples for each of these classes from 100 different people.
-As we'll train a Chinese digit recogonizer, we'll first divide volunteers 1-60 for training, 61-80 for validation, and 81-100 for testing.
+As we'll train a Chinese digit recognizer, we'll first divide volunteers 1-60 for training, 61-80 for validation, and 81-100 for testing.
 This will ensure that the model is not trained with the same person's handwriting.